lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 ---

-> A strong model that is capable of answering any question with regard to factual knowledge can enable many useful applications.
-This post delves into how we can build an Open-Doamin Question Answering (ODQA) system, assuming we have access to a powerful pretrained language model.
+> A model that is capable of answering any question with regard to factual knowledge can enable many useful applications.
+This post delves into how we can build an Open-Domain Question Answering (ODQA) system, assuming we have access to a powerful pretrained language model.
 Both closed-book and open-book approachs are discussed.

 <!--more-->

-A strong model that can answer any question with regard to factual knowledge can lead to many useful and practical applications, such as working as a chatbot or an AI assistant.
+A model that can answer any question with regard to factual knowledge can lead to many useful and practical applications, such as working as a chatbot or an AI assistant.
 In this post, we will review several common approaches for building such an open-domain question answering system.

 Disclaimers given so many papers in the wild:
 - Assume we have access to a powerful pretrained [language model]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}).